remiduval/moderncollab/content/teachmeoffice365.md

 * To fulfill the apps main purpose in providing the user with knowledge and answers relating to Microsoft Office 365

-## How does the Teach me Office 365 app collect data?
+## How does the Teach me Office 365 app this collected data?

 The Teach me Office 365 app collects User data upon the app being installed within Microsoft Teams, and only upon this one-time event.
 The app does not repeatedly collect User data again within the lifetime of the app.
 This User data is collected, processed, and stored for a finite period.